BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 * **Backend:** PHP, MySQL

 ## GeoSearch
-{% img right /images/projects/screencapture-geosearch-fakeroot-at.png  'image' 'images' %}
+{% img shadowImg /images/projects/screencapture-geosearch-fakeroot-at.png %}
 GeoSearch is a Map-Crawler.
 Compared to Web-Crawler like google, GeoSearch crawls only Maps.
 The intention is to have a search engine for location based information.

 **My Job:** Project Manager <br />